 In the current financial climate it is even more important that business owners plan ahead to keep their businesses running successfully.

-“You may think you can rely on family, friends, or even employees, to take over the running of the business for you but this really isn’t a satisfactory long-term solution.
-You’ve probably spent years building up your business and you need to know that the person left in charge will have the authority to make the best day-to-day decisions.
+You may think you can rely on family, friends, or even employees, to take over the running of the business for you but this really isn’t a satisfactory long-term solution.
+If you’ve spent years building up your business then you need to know that the person left in charge will have the authority to make the best day-to-day decisions.

-A LPA enables you to appoint someone (an “Attorney”) to look after your financial affairs if you were to become incapable of dealing with them yourself.
+A LPA enables you to appoint someone (an Attorney) to look after your financial affairs if you were to become incapable of dealing with them yourself.
 You decide on who will deal with your affairs on your behalf and you can place restrictions on and give guidance to your Attorney(s) on how they should deal with your business affairs.

 If you are making an LPA in respect of your business affairs, it makes sense to appoint someone who is familiar with the business.
 For example, the partners in a business could appoint each other, or you could appoint someone in your family who knows the business well.
 You can also choose more than one Attorney who could act jointly or separately from each other.
 The choice is yours, but it’s not one to be taken lightly.

 If you were to become incapacitated, then without a LPA, an application would have to be made to the Court of Protection in order for someone to be appointed as your deputy.
 This process can take months and the costs involved are much higher than those involved in obtaining a Lasting Power of Attorney.
 In the meantime, who knows what will happen to your business?